 Import your database¶

-You can import your database in your Odoo.sh project as long as this is an Odoo 10.0, 11.0 or above database.
+You can import your database in your Odoo.sh project as long as it is in a supported version of Odoo.

 Push your modules in production¶